 - What Happens if the worker Isn’t Qualified?

 - What is the Labourer Card?

 - How it benefits you as an employee

 - Job search according to the person’s skill:

-There are twelve different types of CSCS card of 7 different colours revealing the qualification and skill.
+There are twelve different CSCS cards of 7 different colours that reveal the qualification and skill.
 We have created an in-depth guide to each card and who it is for.
 They are as follows: